TAMULib/vagrants/apache-php/README.md

 run berks vendor cookbooks/ <- this will download cookbooks needed to c:\vagrantboxes\apache-php\cookbooks

 vagrant up <- this will start up the box
+Since I gave the node file a generic name and the file name does not match the name defined in the node file it will create a new file with the name defined in the node file.

 vagrant ssh will ssh you into the box